Wilfy Rebimbus: Legacy

 Mandd Sobhann, a Mangalore-based Konkani cultural organisation, announced in 2009, that it would confer the Konkani music lifetime achievement award to Rebimbus "for his unparalleled contribution to Konkani music."

-Former Karnataka chief minister and ex-union minister Veerappa Moily has described Rebimbus thus: "His talent is uncomparable; his legacy is unparallel[ed].
+Former Karnataka chief minister and ex-union minister Veerappa Moily has described Rebimbus, "His talent is uncomparable; his legacy is unparallel[ed].
 Rebimbus is undoubtedly an epochmaker."

-A singing contest has been held in his name, including in the year 2013.
+A singing contest has been held in his name in the year 2013.

 Research work based on Rebimbus

-Antony Mavrel Lobo of Christ University, Bangalore, has done a thesis in July 2019 on Representation of Konkani music and culture through the works of Wilfy Rebimbus.
+Antony Mavrel Lobo of Christ University, Bangalore, submitted a thesis in July 2019 on Representation of Konkani music and culture through the works of Wilfy Rebimbus.
 In it, he argues that "according to the research conducted by Konkani Sahithya Academy, in Mangalore there are 42 dialects of Konkani, where people speak the same language using a few different words in the state of Karnataka."

 Personal life

 He married Meena Gracia Rebimbus, who is also a popular singer, on 25 January 1970.
 She was given the title of Konkan Myna, named after another popular singing bird, by Benar Productions on 12 August 1984 for her melodious voice.

-Meena has also composed few songs in Wilfy's albums namely, Nach to ka Vetha, Asha and Kuhu Kuhu which was a tribute to Wilfy after his death.
+Meena has also composed few songs in Rebimbus' albums namely, Nach to ka Vetha, Asha and Kuhu Kuhu which was a tribute to him after his death.

-Wilfy and Meena together have two children, the elder being Veena Rebimbus Pais and the younger Vishwas Rebimbus.
-They also sing and compose music, and have continued their father's legacy by releasing an album in 2011 Tum Maka Hav Tuka.
+Rebimbus and Meena together had two children, Veena Rebimbus Pais, and Vishwas Rebimbus.
+They are also singers and composers, and have continued their father's legacy by releasing an album in 2011 Tum Maka Hav Tuka.

 On 13 June 2010, Bishop Dr. Aloysius Paul D’Souza conferred the title Pro Ecclesia Et Pontifice awarded by Pope Benedict XVI on Konkan Kogul Wilfy Rebimbus posthumously during the Mass held at the prominent Milagres Church of Mangalore.
 The special honour has been given to Wilfy for his love towards Church and his extraordinary musical contributions to the Konkani community worldwide.
-The bishop handed over the title to Meena Rebimbus.
+The bishop handed the title to Meena Rebimbus.

 Illness and death

-Wilfy was diagnosed to be suffering from lung cancer and underwent a surgery in September 2009.
+Rebimbus was diagnosed with lung cancer and underwent surgery in September 2009.
 He died of complications from lung cancer on 9 March 2010.

-After his death at the age of 67, his mortal remains were kept for public viewing at the St. Joseph's Seminary Church at Jeppu in Mangaluru on March 11, 2010.
+After his death at the age of 67, his remains were kept for public viewing at the St. Joseph's Seminary Church at Jeppu in Mangaluru on March 11, 2010.
 He was buried at the Jeppu Cemetery.
-He was survived by his wife Meena, daughter Veena, son-in-law Arthur, son, Vishwas, daughter-in-law Charlene, and grandchildren Arvin and Anna.